dreid/cotools/README.md

 where I discuss how to break up and schedule work using `reactor.callLater` and `twisted.internet.task.coiterate`.
 The primitives provided by cotools utilize `twisted.internet.task.coiterate` and also attempt to be fully `Deferred` aware.
-Meaning that `Deferred`s are valid values in iterators and valid return values of the functions passed to them.
+Meaning that `Deferred`s are valid values as iterators, in iterators, and as return values of the functions to be applied to the items in the iterators.

 I admit that these examples are rather contrived and the implementation though having significant test coverage may not be optimal or performant.